-This #GivingTuesday donate to organizations led by Black and Brown people
+This #GivingTuesday donate to organizations led by people of color

 I’m tired of being under-resourced, y’all.

 “Under-resourced” is an adjective used too often in describing low-income communities of color in the United States.
 Schools are under-resourced and that becomes the reason to close them.

 Organizations are under-resourced and that becomes a reason to label them ineffective.